Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Introduction

 \section{Introduction}

-Like a double-edged sword, artificial intelligence (AI), including machine learning (ML), has created opportunities as well as risks for humans in real life.
-On the one hand, ML methods have proven extremely successful in analyzing complex, high-dimensional datasets \cite{radford2019language,he2016deep,chen2016xgboost}, with significantly improved accuracy over traditional methods, such as linear and logistic regressions (LaLRs); on the other hand, there has been an increase in public concern about the use of ML methods without careful regulation.
+Machine learning (ML) models have been proven extremely successful in analyzing complex and high-dimensional datasets, with improved accuracy over traditional methods, such as linear and logistic regressions (LaLRs).
+On the other hand, there has been an increase in public concern about the use of ML methods without enhanced regulation.
 As of April 2021, the European Commission (EC) has proposed the Artificial Intelligence Act (AIA) \cite{EUact}, which marks a historic first step towards filling the regulatory gap.
-Additionally, the review article \cite{carlo2021AI} explains why regulators are obliged to require AI methods to be transparent, explainable, and fair.
+Additionally, the review article \cite{carlo2021AI} explains why regulators are obliged to require ML methods to be transparent and explainable.

-In the highly regulated finance sector, transparency and explainability are equally, if not more, critical than accuracy.
-In the handbook on model risk management of the US office of the comptroller of the currency (OCC) published in August 2021, it stresses the importance of evaluation transparency and explainability for risk management when using complex models\cite{OCC2021model}.
-As recently as in May 2022 the Consumer Financial Protection Bureau (CFPB) confirmed that anti-discrimination laws require companies to provide a detailed explanation to consumers when denying a credit application using ML methods \cite{CFPB2022credit}.
-Researchers are now investigating explainable ML tools in light of the growing regulatory requirements \cite{chen2021seven,sudjianto2021designing,yang2020enhancing,rudin2019stop,wang2017bayesian}.
-In the paper, the terms explainability and interpretability are used interchangeably.
+In the highly regulated financial sector, transparency and explainability are equally important to the model accuracy.
+In the handbook on model risk management of the US Office of the Comptroller of the Currency (OCC) published in August 2021, it stressed the importance of evaluation transparency and explainability for risk management when using complex models\cite{OCC2021model}.
+More recently in May 2022, the Consumer Financial Protection Bureau (CFPB) confirmed that anti-discrimination laws require institutions to provide a detailed explanation to consumers when denying a credit application using ML methods \cite{CFPB2022credit}.
+Researchers are investigating explainable ML tools in light of the growing regulatory requirements \cite{yang2020enhancing,rudin2019stop,wang2017bayesian}.